HiveMQ Installation on Cloud Service Providers

 • HiveMQ License (optional)

-If you do not have a valid HiveMQ license, the HiveMQ cluster uses a trial licence that allows up to 25 concurrent client connections and is limited to testing and evaluation purposes only.
-To obtain a HiveMQ licence that is suitable for production use, or request an evaluation licence that allows more connections, contact our customer service team.
+If you do not have a valid HiveMQ license, the HiveMQ cluster uses a trial license that allows up to 25 concurrent client connections and is limited to testing and evaluation purposes only.
+To obtain a HiveMQ licence that is suitable for production use, or request an evaluation license that allows more connections, contact our customer service team.

 Procedure